Linghui/talent-plan/rust/projects/project-1/project.md

 and take a look.

 _Try to run the tests with `cargo test`._ What happens?
 Why?
+(Tips: Use USA lines to update , China line and Singapore very very slow)

 Your first task for this project is to make the tests _compile_.
 Fun!